 A. A disciplined prayer life

 B. Have nothing to hide from God

 I am sure every worship leader have a relationship with God through means of a disciplined prayer life.
 But it’s the fact that you have nothing to hide from God makes your relationship with him intimate.
-Of course we can’t hide anything from God.
-Yet sinning against him in the morning and kneeling before him in the evening like nothing happened doesn’t help your relationship with God.
+Of course, we can’t hide anything from God.
+Yet sinning against him in the morning and kneeling before him in the evening as if nothing happened doesn’t help your relationship with God.

 Your attire is very important.
 The wrong type of attire will drive people’s attention to you instead of God which in turn makes your effort unsuccessful.
-Therefore you need to choose between formal ware, casual ware and smartly casual depending on the culture, sub culture of the congregation, type of occasion and time of the day.
+Therefore you need to choose between formal wear, casual wear and smartly casual depending on the culture, subculture of the congregation, type of occasion and time of the day.

-I always choose formal attire when leading worship in a Sunday morning (occasion).
-If it’s a memorial service conducted in evening hours I choose smartly casual (time of the day) and causal for events involving young people (sub culture).
+I always choose formal attire when leading worship on a Sunday morning (occasion).
+If it’s a memorial service conducted in evening hours I choose smartly casual (time of the day) and causal for events involving young people (subculture).

 The point is you need to treat any individual that contributes to worship service as a part of your team.

 Recently a worship leader asked me to excuse her from rehearsals and prayer time for good saying she is too busy.
 I wanted her to experience the consequences of such a cheap approach to worship leading so I granted her wish instead of asking her to step down.
 I am sure she will realize her mistake and return to rehearsals and prayer time very soon.